 Install the Microsoft Access Database Engine driver

 If you attempt to access an Excel file in ArcGIS Pro without the appropriate driver installed, you will receive the error Required Microsoft driver is not installed.

-To work with Excel files in ArcGIS Pro, you must download and install the Microsoft Access Database Engine 2016 Redistributable from the Microsoft Download Center.
+To work with Excel files in ArcGIS Pro, you must download and install the Microsoft Access Database Engine 2016 Redistributable driver on your computer.
+This driver is accessible from the Microsoft Download Center.

 Clicking Download on the page will present you with a choice of two downloads, 32 bit or 64 bit: